DEFRA/ffc-development-guide/docs/index.md

 # Farming and Countryside Programme (FCP) Development Guide

-This is a repository of standards and supporting guidance for all developers working within the Farming and Countryside Programme (FCP).
+This is a repository of standards and supporting guidance for all software developers working within the Farming and Countryside Programme (FCP).

 The purpose of the standards are to ensure that delivery supports the Architecture Vision set out by the programme and better enable developer agility and mobility through consistent patterns and practices.